 Bridging Academia and Industry

-Throughout her internship, Simone was supervised by Geotab’s Senior Data Scientist, Natalie Smith, with additional support from Professor Scott Sanner at the University of Toronto.
+Throughout her internship, Percy was supervised by Geotab’s Senior Data Scientist, Natalie Smith, with additional support from Professor Scott Sanner at the University of Toronto.

 “We leaned into Simone’s technical expertise to drive out innovation that would support Geotab’s development of an enhanced classification model to identify and refine commercial domiciles for commercial vehicles,” says Smith.
 “Today, she continues to drive out the “productionalization” of the model with the full confidence of the Geotab team in its success and valuable contribution to our product offerings and the continued enhancement of intelligent transportation insights.”